College Scorecard: Redesigning a Government Tool for Student Success

 After approval from the client, the team opted to conduct additional rounds of user testing with five high school students.

-Sessions were conducted virtually via Zoom and lasted approximately 30 minutes each.
+Sessions were conducted virtually via Zoom and lasted approximately 30 minutes each, comparing the original homepage with a mockup of the redesigned page.

 Outcome